 Making the decision to get a car title loan is often a difficult one.
-Just needing a title loan in the first place can be a tough position to be in.
+Just needing a title loan in the first place can be a difficult and stressful position to be in.

 Title Loans are not for Everyone

 Despite what some lenders may want you to believe, car title loans are not the answer to every financial problem.
+They should not be used for random unnecessary purchases just because they are available.
 Likewise, despite what other credit sources want you to believe, not all title loans are bad.

 Just like any other type of loan or credit source car title loans need to be used wisely and for the right reasons.
-This includes using them for situations where you make a good candidate for the loan and it will solve a short term financial problem.
+This includes using them for situations where you make a good candidate for the loan and when the loan will solve a short term financial problem.

 To be a good car title loan candidate the loan needs to be worth it to be a good decision.
-We suggest performing a cost benefit analysis to make sure the benefit received from the loan outweighs the cost.
+We suggest performing a cost benefit analysis to make sure the loan benefit outweighs the cost.
 If it doesn’t, it is probably not worth it.

 The best title loan companies tell people when a vehicle title loan is not the right choice.
 For many customers title loans are not the answer, and, in some cases, can even become a problem instead of a solution.